Skip to Main Content

 Primary Sources--Print (Gender)

-Before digital or photographic technology made it possible to duplicate images of a page, publication was the only way to disseminate primary sources.
+Before digital or photographic technology made it possible to duplicate page images, publication was the only way to disseminate primary sources.
 Gender is represented in articles, stories, and advertisements.
 Today they provide a window into the way daily life and roles were experienced and understood.

 Primary Sources--Census (Gender)

-The Constitution mandates a census every ten years, but not every census is available
+The Constitution mandates a census every ten years, but not every census is available.
+Censuses before 1840 only counted voters and tallied household members, they did not record individuals.

 Primary Sources--Graphic (Gender)